Whether to Submit a Proposal

 Iowa City IA 52242-1000

 No application forms are necessary.
 Entries for the competition should be postmarked between August 1 and September 30; packages must be postmarked by September 30.
-Announcement of the winners will be made early in the following year.
+Announcement of the winners will be made early in the following year on our Facebook page and Twitter account.

 Potential entrants wishing to read stories by previous winners may order The Iowa Award: The Best Stories from Twenty Years and The Iowa Award: The Best Stories, 1991ñ2000, both selected by Frank Conroy.